Campus of the University of Massachusetts Amherst: Campus Center

 Designed by famed architect Marcel Breuer, the Murray D. Lincoln Campus Center is located adjacent to the Student Union and is accessible via passageways from both the Student Union as well as from the main level of the parking garage.

 On the concourse level are the campus store, restrooms, graduate student lounge (now named the UPub), and the Bluewall, which contains a café, a smoothie stand, and a fair trade coffee stand.
 This level is a high-traffic area throughout most of the day, with students and faculty not only using it as a "pass through" from one building to another, but also as the central hub of on-campus life.
 Many people often pass the time between classes on this level and it is common to find organizations operating from fold-out tables along either side.

 The lower level of the campus center building has multiple conference rooms and a large auditorium.
 Within the central space of the lower level are telephones, ATMs, vending machines, couches, and televisions.
 The offices of the university newspaper, The Daily Collegian, can be found at the far end of the level, along with the university radio station, WMUA, and its offices.
 One of the basement rooms is home to the UMass Science Fiction Society's library, the second largest library of science fiction on the East Coast (after that of the Massachusetts Institute of Technology Science Fiction Society).

 The top floor of the campus center building recently underwent a complete renovation.
 It is home to a state-of-the-art teaching kitchen, beverage lab and dining room facility.

-UMass Hotel

-Above the concourse level is the Campus Center Hotel, a five-level full service facility with 116 rooms, including four suites located in the Campus Center.
-The UMass Hotel is the training ground for the university's Hospitality and Tourism Management students.
+Above the concourse level is UMass Hotel (formerly the Campus Center Hotel), a five-level full service facility located in the Campus Center with 113 rooms, including four suites.
+UMass Hotel is the training ground for the university's Hospitality and Tourism Management students.
 The hotel was completely renovated and refurnished in 2009 and was renamed the UMass Hotel at the Campus Center.